Warning

 Under 60 |

-You can configure if a goal counts toward the score.
-This helps writers prioritize issues, and it might be important if you use the Acrolinx Score as a quality gateway.
-When you create a Target, all goals are required by default.
-You can also set a goal to recommended, which means Acrolinx will show guidance for it but it won’t count toward your score.
+When you create a style guide, all goals are required by default.
+You can also set a goal to "Recommended," which means Acrolinx will show guidance for it but it won’t count toward your score.

-To set a goal to Required or Recommended, follow these steps:
+To set a goal to "Required" or "Recommended," follow these steps:

 -